Stephen Mitchell (philanthropist): Public life

+On 8 June 1814, Stephen was admitted to the Fraternity of Dyers, the only surviving Trade Guild of the Royal Burgh of Linlithgow, which continues to take part in the annual Riding of the Marches.
 On 8 November 1817, Mitchell carried on a family tradition by being admitted a Burgess and Guild Brother of Linlithgow.
-He was also admitted to the Fraternity of Dyers, the only surviving Trade Guild of the Royal Burgh, which continues to take part in the annual Riding of the Marches.

 In the early years of the business, Mitchell had to do a considerable amount of travelling, mainly on horseback, and he was a keen rider.
 His thrift is demonstrated in a letter to his mother, in which he wrote: “I live as frugally and cheaply as circumstances will allow.”

 Following the death of his father in July 1821, Stephen Mitchell took over the running of the business (the fourth of that name to do so), in partnership with his brother, Nelson (aka Neilson) Mitchell.
+From some letters dated 1822 between Stephen and Nelson it is gathered that both did a considerable amount of travelling for their business and, as they were keen riders, most of their journeys were done on horseback in preference to the coach.

 In 1825, a change in import legislation and customs rules restricted the import of tobacco to a few designated chief ports with bonded warehouses.
 The port of Blackness on the Firth of Forth, historically the port of Linlithgow, was excluded from this change, and so Mitchell transferred the business of Stephen Mitchell & Son, wholesale tobacconist, to Glasgow, establishing new premises at 106 Candleriggs.

-Despite competition from other tobacco manufacturing firms already established in the city, the business prospered and, by 1832, had prestigious premises at 49/51 (later 36) St. Andrew's Square, Glasgow.
+Despite competition from other tobacco manufacturing firms already established in the city, the business prospered and, by 1832, had prestigious premises at 49/52 (and later also 36) St. Andrew's Square, Glasgow.
 Mitchell initially set up home at 40 Charlotte Street in Glasgow but, subsequently, lived at 63 Abbotsford Place and, later, 144 West Campbell Street.
 In his will, Mitchell is also described as having been resident at 13 St. Enoch Square.

-Mitchell remained as Director of the business until 1859, when he retired to the popular spa town of Moffat, Dumfriesshire, residing at Floral Cottage in Well Road.
+Mitchell remained as Director of the business until 1869, leaving his brother, Nelson, sole partner.
+Stephen retired to the popular spa town of Moffat, Dumfriesshire, residing at Floral Cottage in Well Road.
+Nelson carried on the business until 1876, when he handed it over to his sons, Stephen and William Nelson Mitchell.